What Are Thai Shrimp Cakes?

 What are Thai shrimp cakes (Tod Mun Goong)?

-Thai shrimp cakes — Tod Mun Goong, ทอดมันกุ้ง — are seasoned shrimp paste patties mixed with red curry paste, finely shredded kaffir lime leaves, fish sauce, and egg, formed into round flat cakes and fried or grilled until golden and springy.
+Thai shrimp cakes, Tod Mun Goong (ทอดมันกุ้ง), are seasoned shrimp paste patties mixed with red curry paste, finely shredded kaffir lime leaves, fish sauce, egg, and fresh herbs, coated in breadcrumbs and fried until golden and springy.
 They are served with Thai sweet chili sauce and fresh cucumber slices.
 They are eaten as a snack, starter, or part of a larger Thai meal.
 The distinctive springy texture comes from the processed shrimp mixture properly worked before forming.

 How do you make Thai shrimp cakes step by step?